LoopKit/loopdocs/docs/version/development.md

 You can also create an [Issue](https://github.com/loopandlearn/OmnipodKit/issues) at the OmnipodKit repository.
 Be sure to report your configuration, be descriptive in what you observed along with a timestamp when it happened and include a [Loop Report](../loop-3/settings.md#issue-report){: target="_blank" }.

 ### Status for Pod Keep Alive Support

+!!! important "Bug in v3.14.5 - rebuild ASAP"
+    A bug was introduced in the dev branch v3.14.5.
+This was associated with cleaning up the Pod Keep Alive code.

+    If you built this interim version of dev - please rebuild as soon as possible.

+    * The bug affected people who used a heartbeat without a CGM and used DASH pods
+    * The Loop app would stop working when the app was not in the foreground or the phone was locked - so a pretty obvious issue

 For those using iPhone 16 or 17e with Atlas DASH Pods, the keep alive support is available in the released code, `main`, v3.14.0 or later.